nedbat/coveragepy/doc/contributing.rst

 There are other environment variables that affect tests.
 I use `set_env.py`_ as a simple terminal interface to see and set them.

-Of course, run all the tests on every version of Python you have, before submitting a change.
+Of course, run all the tests on every version of Python you have before submitting a change.

 .. _pytest test selectors: https://doc.pytest.org/en/stable/usage.html#specifying-which-tests-to-run